DemonDaddy22/frontend-expert/README.md

 11. [AlgoExpertLogo](./src/components/AlgoExpertLogo/README.md): You're given an HTML file containing the markup for the AlgoExpert logo.
 Using only CSS, replicate the logo.
 12. [TestingFramework](./src/components/TestingFramework/README.md): Implement the following three functions of a basic JavaScript testing framework: `describe`, `it` and `expect` based on the given requirements.
 13. [ArrayMethods](./src/components/ArrayMethods/README.md): Without calling Array.prototype.map(), Array.prototype.filter(),Array.prototype.reduce(), or Array.prototype.forEach(), implement the following `myMap`, `myFilter` and `myReduce` on the Array prototype.
+14. [EventTarget](./src/components/EventTarget/README.md): Implement an EventTarget class (similar to the EventTarget interface of the DOM), which keeps track of event listeners and dispatches events.

 <br />
 <br />